laggron42/Laggrons-Dumb-Cogs/.github/CONTRIBUTING.md

 ### I want to translate your cogs in my language

-Red V3 supports multiple languages, and translation for the cogs is welcome!
-The cogs comes with a `messages.pot` file which contains all messages and can be used to create a .po file with a software like [PoEdit](https://poedit.net/) to translate all messages of the cogs.

-If you want to help with this, download the `messages.pot` file (in the `locales` folder of a package), open this with a software like [PoEdit](https://poedit.net/) and start translating in your language.
-You can then place the created `.po` file back in the `locales` folder.

-If you want to submit your translations, you can make a pull request if you have enough git knowledge, else you can also send me the file by mail or on Discord (see README).
+Laggron's Dumb Cogs is now using Crowdin for translations!
+You don't need to install anything, just create an account and start translating strings with a fancy online editor: **https://crowdin.com/project/laggrons-dumb-cogs/**

+You can also translate locally by downloading [PoEdit](https://poedit.net) and creating translation files from the `messages.pot` file you can find in the `locales` folder of every cog., you can then upload the files to Crowdin.

 ### I want to contribute and I know coding